SatoMichi/SE_CW_Bike_Rental_System/README.md

  - Booking class has an Invoice attribute which will be generated each time Booking object has been created.

 **Note**
 Our cw2 class diagram isn't that good, or in another word, wrong.
 Don't create class/method based on it, just treat it as a reference when making class/method.
+We will need to modify it later on.

 ----------------------------------------------------------------------------------------------------------------------------------------
 **11/25: sato**